Introduction

 Welcome to the Backblaze guide for Bunny.net setup and Installation.

-This document will show you step by step on how to configure Bunny.net with Backblaze B2 Cloud Storage.
+This document will show you step by step, how to configure Bunny.net with Backblaze B2 Cloud Storage.

 Prerequisites